Florin Halagian: Managerial career

 Halagian left Pitești after three years to coach Victoria București with whom he finished the 1988–89 season in third place.
 The team also eliminated Sliema Wanderers, Dinamo Minsk and Turun Palloseura in the 1988–89 UEFA Cup edition, the campaign ending in the quarter-finals where they were defeated by Dynamo Dresden.
 In the first round in the following season of the same competition, Victoria met Halagian's old acquaintance, Valencia, earning a 1–1 draw in the first leg, but lost the second one with 3–1.
 After the 1989 Romanian Revolution, Victoria was dissolved by the Romanian Football Federation as it was considered that they were unfairly advantaged by the communist regime in the past years, so he went to work again for Romania's under-21 side for a while.

-In 1991 he went to Dinamo București, having Rinus Israel alongside him as technical director, in his first season managing to win the league title undefeated.
+In 1991, Halagian went to Dinamo București, having Rinus Israel alongside him as technical director, and managed to win the league title undefeated in his first season.
 They also eliminated in the first round of the UEFA Cup with 2–1 on aggregate Sporting Lisbon which was led on the field by Luis Figo, losing in the following one with 5–3 on aggregate to Genoa.
-He then led The Red Dogs in the 1992–93 Champions League, eliminating Kuusysi Lahti in the first round, meeting Olympique Marseille in the second against whom he drew 0–0 in the first leg, but lost the second game with 2–0, the French eventually going on to win the competition.
+He then led The Red Dogs in the 1992–93 Champions League, eliminating Kuusysi Lahti in the first round.
+Dinamo faced Olympique Marseille in the second round, where they drew 0–0 in the first leg but lost the subsequent game with 2–0, the French ultimately winning the competition.
 Halagian left Dinamo in October 1992, being replaced with Alexandru Moldovan, but came back to the club in May 1993, finishing the season in second place and the next one in third.

 Afterwards he went for one season at Inter Sibiu where he finished in ninth place, followed by a brief three-match spell at Romania's under-21 team.
 Then he went to Național București where he finished two consecutive seasons in second place and reached the 1997 Cupa României final which was lost with 4–2 to Steaua.
-Halagian also led The Bankers in the 1996–97 UEFA Cup edition, eliminating Partizan Belgrade and Chornomorets Odesa in the first rounds, the campaign ending after a 3–1 aggregate loss to Club Brugge.
+Halagian also led The Bankers in the 1996–97 UEFA Cup edition, eliminating Partizan Belgrade and Chornomorets Odesa in the early rounds, the campaign ending after a 3–1 aggregate loss to Club Brugge.
 He then had a spell of two years at FCM Bacău after which he had several short spells at Argeș Pitești, FC Brașov, Ceahlăul Piatra Neamț and Argeș again, retiring in 2002 at age 64.

 He came back to coaching in September 2009 when he signed with Gloria Bistrița, leading the club for 11 rounds until the end of the first half of the 2009–10 season.
 In 2010 he worked for a while at Dacia Mioveni in the second league.
 In April 2011, Halagian had the last coaching spell of his career, returning to Gloria Bistrița, but was sacked three weeks later because of issues regarding players shaving before matches.